01 July 2016

 It gets more complicated when considering areas outside of the courts and stadiums.
 Vaping is generally allowed as you’re out in the open air, but not in queues or Aorangi Terrace, which is more commonly known as Henman Hill.

 Why these places?
 It appears to be motivated by the chances of there being large densities of people.
-These areas will always be heavily build up, so the ban on smoking and vaping is likely designed to remove the potential for upset or annoyance caused to non-smokers and non-vapers.
+These areas will always be heavily build up, so the ban vaping is likely designed to remove the potential for upset or annoyance caused to non-vapers.

 This is a good rule of thumb to use across the whole of the Wimbledon grounds.
 If you’re in a place where there are lots of people, don’t vape.
 If you’re out in the open air and there aren’t a huge number of people around, you should be more free to use your device.